jfecher/ante-website/content/blog/safe_shared_mutability.md

 # A New Approach for a New Age

 Ante's system for ensuring memory & thread safety uses Rust as a foundation.
 Anywhere a non-reference value is seen, it is an owned value.
-Similarly, anytime `&t` or `&mut t` are seen, these are borrowed references.
+Similarly, any time `&t` or `&mut t` are seen, these are borrowed references.

-The most important change from Rust's system is that in addition to Rust's single-owners style references (`imm` and `uniq` in Ante), there are also reference kinds which do allow shared mutability: `ref` and `mut`.
+The most important change from Rust's system is that in addition to Rust's single-owner style references (`imm` and `uniq` in Ante), there are also reference kinds which do allow shared mutability: `ref` and `mut`.
 These references are sometimes called shared references since they allow for shared mutability, to contrast with `imm` and `uniq` which are sometimes called single-owner references.